ssoosi/The-New-York-Times-API---Angualr-6/README.md

-# The New York Times API Angualr 6
+# The New York Times API with Angualr 6

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.4.
 Integrating the Angualar 6 with the nytimes api.